Q. What is acupuncture?

 Q. Who is the acupuncturist?

 Andy Seplow is a licensed acupuncturist, medical herbalist, and nutritionist who has worked in the health care field for over ten years.
 He holds a Masters Degree in Traditional Chinese Medicine from Five Branches Institute, in Santa Cruz, California and a Masters Degree in Nutrition from Tufts University in Massachusetts.
 In addition, Andy was a Peace Corps volunteer in Mali, West Africa; and more recently, he provided volunteer acupuncture training to traditional Tibetan doctors in Nepal.
-He is a member of the American Holistic Medical Association.
-When not working at the Claremont, he maintains a private practice in Berkeley specializing in musculoskeletal, digestive, and immune system disorders..
+He is a member of the American Holistic Medical Association. and maintains a private practice in Berkeley specializing in musculoskeletal, digestive, and immune system disorders..